agasthyaps/nisa-labs/LANGFUSE_SETUP.md

 - **Without credentials**: Shows "Invalid authorization header" errors but uses fallback prompts ✅
 - **With credentials but no prompts**: Shows empty prompt warnings but uses fallbacks ✅
 - **With credentials and prompts**: Shows successful fetches with character counts ✅

+**Testing Session Tracking:**
+1. **Start a new chat** in your application
+2. **Send multiple messages** in the same conversation
+3. **Use AI tools** like document suggestions or image uploads
+4. **Check Langfuse Dashboard**:
+   - Go to "Sessions" tab
+   - Find your conversation (by timestamp/user)
+   - Verify all traces are grouped under one session
+   - Session ID should match your chat UUID

+**What to Look For:**
+- ✅ All traces have the same `session_id` (your chat UUID) in the Sessions tab
+- ✅ User ID is consistent across all traces
+- ✅ Metadata includes model, chat visibility, and other context
+- ✅ AI tool calls (suggestions, transcription) are linked to the session

+**Important Note:**
+- Session tracking uses Vercel AI SDK format: `sessionId` and `userId` in `experimental_telemetry.metadata`
+- These are automatically mapped to Langfuse sessions and user tracking
+- Sessions should appear in the "Sessions" tab in Langfuse dashboard

 The system gracefully degrades - your app will work regardless of Langfuse configuration!